“Babi, you have many wrinkles on your face”

 I am telling you these stories because for me they symbolize the miracle of “normal.”
 Just the year before, we were in a “strenuous storm at sea” with Yumi’s health crisis.
 How nice it was to simply be sitting with a grandson and schmoozing.
 How nice it was to be going to the gym, and simply be putting on our shoes after a workout.
 And also how nice it was to have a strong guiding principle to stay connected, no matter what.

 Both the interaction with Leo as well as with Linda would have turned out very differently had I not crossed the bridge to their worlds.
 I am realizing again that a good process allows for any content.
 We can say and hear absolutely everything and stay in connection.
 However in order to do that successfully we need a guiding principle.
-The embrace of the three invisible connectors is one such principle.
+In Encounter-centered Transformation, the embrace of the three invisible connectors is one such principle.
 We can stay in connection when we know how to keep the relational space clean, when we know how to cross the bridge to the “other”, and when we know how to create the conditions for a true encounter.